Skip to main content

 Switching key prefixes is easy to remember; updating the webhook URL is easy to forget.
 If you go live with the URL still pointed at the ngrok tunnel from your laptop, the first production payment fires a webhook into the void.
 Treat the webhook URL change as part of the deploy checklist, not a one-time setting.

-Trusting sandbox timing as a proxy for live timing
+Trusting testnet timing as a proxy for live timing

 Leaving test fixtures in shared databases